trainorpj/matrix-magic/README.md

 ```

-It also provides some utilties to work with matrices:
+It also provides some utilities to work with matrices:

 ```
 transpose()